-- Cover emergency services without requiring you to get approval for services in advance (prior authorization). - o Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+- o Cover emergency services without requiring you to get approval for services in advance (prior authorization). - o Cover emergency services by out-of-network providers. - o Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - o Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, you may file a complaint with the Montana Commissioner of Securities Insurance at www.csimt.gov/insurance/complaints/ or by calling 800-332-6148; and/or file a complaint with the federal government at www.cms.gov/nosurprises/consumers or by calling 800-985-3059.
+If you believe you've been wrongly billed, you may file a complaint with the federal government at www.cms.gov/nosurprises/consumers or by calling 800-985-3059.